slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-10/packetizer_raw_output.md

 Clarify and separate the error-handling criteria by defining distinct, non-overlapping categories for safe option length errors and by explicitly stating the precedence among global and per-option error treatments.

+**Severity:** High
+  *Basis:* The overlapping rules can lead to unpredictable behavior and interoperability failures, particularly affecting processing of safe options such as APC in malformed packets.

+**Confidence:** High

 ---

 ## Report 4: 9868-10-4